Regina Herzlinger: Background

+After graduating from MIT, Herzlinger worked as a consultant and obtained her Doctor of Business Administration degree from HBS in 1972.
+Shortly after being told, in 1972, that she, as a woman, could not teach there because women cannot teach in a male dominated environment, she quietly resigned her HBS Assistant Professor tenure track position.
+When she was asked to return in 1973, and allowed to teach, she was pregnant with her first child, whose birth her remarkable students celebrated.
+She celebrated earning the first student-selected award as best teacher in 1999>.

 Career

-Herzlinger was formerly Senior Fellow at the Manhattan Institute for Policy Research.
-In 1999, she became the first Chartered Institute of Management Accountants Visiting Professor at the University of Edinburgh.

-Herzlinger has served as director or board member of Bard, Cardinal Health, ChemoCentryx, HCR Manor Care, HealthAllies.com, John Deere, Lumenos (now Anthem Inc.), Noven Pharmaceuticals (now Hisamitsu Pharmaceutical), Physicians Interactive, RealMed Corporation, Schering-Plough, Total Renal Care (now DaVita Inc.), and Zimmer Holdings.
-She also served as a member of the advisory board of KBL Healthcare Ventures.
-Herzlinger sat on the board of WellCare from 2003 to 2010 where she led the board's audit committee.
+Herzlinger has served as director or board member of Bard, Cardinal Health, ChemoCentryx, HCR Manor Care (bankrupt), John Deere, Lumenos (now Anthem Inc.), Noven Pharmaceuticals (now Hisamitsu Pharmaceutical), Physicians Interactive, RealMed Corporation, Schering-Plough, Total Renal Care (where as chairperson of the firm's reorganization committee, she named her former student as the CEO of what is now DaVita Inc.), and Zimmer Holdings.
+To assure alignment with the public shareholders' interests, her compensation was received only in stock and never in cash Herzlinger sat on the board of WellCare from 2003 to 2010 where she led the board's audit committee.
 She resigned in 2010, citing a lack of co-operation from other board members in her efforts to deal with a number of accounting errors.